hrittikhere/workshop-ec2-vscode/step-5-clean-up/README.md

 ## Steps to clean

-The Step is simple as navigate to your stack page as below and click on Delete on top corner!
+The Step is simple as navigate to your CloudFromation Page and select the stack that you have created earlier.
+Click "Delete" on top right corner!

 ![Stack Page](/step-2-create-ec2/static/coudformation-stack-creation-output.png)